Skip to main content

 Florida Fish Art Contest

-The Fish Art Contest, inspired by a 5th grader's homework assignment, has grown into an international competition introducing youth to the wonders of fishing and the outdoors.
-Wildlife Forever organizes the competition each year and coordinates their efforts with host states around the country.
-Wildlife Forever will announce the winners on their website approximately one month after the closing of the contest.
-The FWC will also announce the winners on social media, in a press release, and on our website below.
-Make sure to submit your artwork by February 28th, 2025.
+The Fish Art Contest, the national contest organized by Wildlife Forever, was inspired by a 5th grader's homework assignment that has grown into an international competition introducing youth to the wonders of fishing and the outdoors.
+Wildlife Forever organizes the competition each year and coordinates their efforts with states around the country.
+The FWC works with Wildlife Forever as a host state to run the Florida Fish Art Contest.
+The winners from Florida are submitted to Wildlife Forever for national recognition.

 How Can I Participate?

-The Fish Art Contest is open to all youth in grades K-12 (ages 5-18).
-To participate each youth will need to submit a completed entry form, and a one-page creative writing submission (required for grades 4-12), and an original piece of artwork featuring any fish including one or more of the following Florida native species from the same category below.
+The Florida Fish Art Contest is open to all youth in grades K-12 (ages 5-18).
+To participate each youth will need to submit one original artwork and creative writing submission, following all Wildlife Forever Rules and Guidelines, using the entry form.
+The artwork must depict one or more of the Florida native species below from the same category.

-• Category 1 – Freshwater: Largemouth Bass, Striped Bass, Black Crappie, Bluegill, Redear Sunfish, Spotted Sunfish, Channel Catfish, Florida Gar, Chain Pickerel, Bowfin
+• Category 1 – Freshwater: Florida Bass, Striped Bass, Black Crappie, Bluegill, Redear Sunfish, Spotted Sunfish, Channel Catfish, Florida Gar, Chain Pickerel, Bowfin

-• Category 2 – Saltwater: Snook, Redfish, Spotted Seatrout, Flounder, Tarpon, Mahi-Mahi, Spanish Mackerel, Hogfish, Queen Snapper, Black Grouper
+• Category 2 – Saltwater: Snook, Redfish, Spotted Seatrout, Wahoo, Tarpon, Mahi-Mahi, Spanish Mackerel, Hogfish, Queen Snapper, Red Grouper

 Current FishOn!
 Lesson Plans